FirstFT: Opec, Allies Sign Agreement To Increase Oil Production

 We’re also reading:

 Olympic HopeThe 2021 Olympics organizers have found a strong point in a 21-year old Japanese swimmer.
 Rikako, a 21-year-old Japanese swimmer, was originally expected to be unable to compete in the 2020 Olympics due to a bout with leukaemia.
-Now, she is finally able to participate in the delayed games, generating excitement about the highly anticipated event.
+Now, she is getting the chance to participate in the delayed games, generating excitement about the highly anticipated event.

 -